Angel-MtzV/sp21-cse110-lab4/part1/part1.md

         f. true, since the inside of the function is not empty, 0, -0, null, false, NaN, undefined, or "" then the function returns true, so true is equal to true.

     15. == checks for equality and allows for type conversion but === checks for equality without allowing for type conversion

+    16. check part1b-question16.js file

+    17. the function returns [2, 4, 6].
+In modifyArray inside the for loop the function first gets the value of array[i] then the function passes that value into the function doSomething this function returns 2*array[i] then the original function pushes the value into newArr.
+The function does this for i = 0, 1, 2, then the function returns newArr.

+    18. check part1b-question18.js file

+    19. 1
+        4
+        3
+        2